There’s a lot to think about when it comes to buying a home.

 Homebuyers and potential renters may want to be diligent in checking for lead in the plumbing of a home, as it is sometimes either unknown or overlooked by sellers or landlords in Colorado.

-Denver Water has estimated there may be about 58,000 lead service lines in our community.
-However, we don’t know exactly when and where lead was used by plumbers and builders in our service area.
+The challenge is we don’t know exactly when and where lead was used by plumbers and builders in our service area.

 “As with all issues related to the condition of specific real estate, seller disclosure obligations and buyer investigation obligations are memorialized in the Colorado Real Estate Commission Contract to Buy and Sell,” according to a statement from the Colorado Association of Realtors.